wanghaisheng/responsive-landing-page-starter/content/blog/en/how-vonage-communications-apis-enable-21st-century-retail-experiences.md

 outdated: false
 replacement_url: ""
 ---
+*This article was written in collaboration with [Chris Tankersley](https://developer.vonage.com/blog/authors/christankersley)*

 Before we look at the solution, let’s look at the seriousness of the situation for Retail as an industry.
 A number of years ago, the Director of a leading North American retailer sent an alarmed email to his fellow board members: "We are In deep trouble".
 He had just been to one of the stores and noticed a number of shoppers walking around with their phones and seemingly taking pictures of the merchandise.
 Puzzled, he asked a few of them what they were doing.